 The first one we’re going to discuss is the “Block Ads” feature that can be activated from the “Connection features” section in the side menu of the app.
 As you probably already guessed, this tool is designed to filter intrusive ads from ruining your browsing experience.
 As a result, web pages might load faster, your connection can be more secure (since ad services often distribute malware), and, for mobile data connections, it might actually save you some money (less content to load = less mobile data used).

 The second and third ones fall in the same spectrum as the first, since they’re meant to help you block malicious websites and online tracking.
 There’s no need to get into details since they’re pretty self-explanatory.

 The “Automated HTTPS Redirect” feature switches to HTTPS whenever you’re browsing if the target website supports it.
 This adds more security to your online activity, since using encrypted HTTPS is definitely more secure than the unencrypted HTTP alternative.

-Last, but not least, “Data Compression” reduces traffic by compressing web content and images.
-The benefit of using such an option is strictly money-saving because, as mentioned above, less content to load equals to fewer data transferred.
+Last but not least, “Data Compression” reduces traffic by compressing web content and images.
+The benefit of using such an option is strictly money-saving because, as mentioned above, less content to load equals fewer data transferred.

 Keeping it simple is the key sometimes

-Unlike other VPNs, CyberGhost doesn’t rely on complicated configuration sections and doesn’t give you the chance to break the app by making the wrong adjustments.
+Unlike other VPNs, CyberGhost doesn’t rely on complicated configuration sections and doesn’t let you break the app by wrongfully adjusting it.

 The “Wi-Fi Protection” category lets you set actions for new encrypted and open Wi-Fi connections, as well as for known ones.
 Finally, the “Exceptions” tab enables you to exclude certain websites from the VPN tunnel.
 However, you should be aware that if you do that, CyberGhost will switch to OpenVPN as the default protocol.